istio/istio.io/README.md

 are automatically reflected on preliminary.istio.io.

 * The content of istio.io is taken from the latest release-XXX branch.
-The specific branch that is used is determined by the `BRANCH` variable in this [script](https://github.com/istio/admin-sites/blob/master/current.istio.io/build.sh)
+The specific branch that is used is determined by the istio.io [Netlify](https://netlify.com) project's configuration.

 * The content of archive.istio.io is taken from the older release-XXX branches.
 The set of branches that are included on archive.istio.io is determined by the `TOBUILD` variable in this